VPN Gate Review: Quick Expert Summary

 VPN Gate Streaming & Torrenting

-VPN Gate is terrible for streaming — it can’t access Netflix, Amazon Prime, Disney+, and Hulu.
+VPN Gate is terrible for streaming — it doesn’t work with popular streaming sites available in my location, like Netflix Romania, Amazon Prime Romania, or Disney+ Romania.
 My colleague in the UK couldn’t test BBC iPlayer because there were no UK servers online during his tests.
-VPN Gate also doesn’t work with smaller sites like Sony Crackle, VRV, and Crunchyroll.
+My US colleagues also confirmed that VPN Gate doesn’t work with Netflix US and Hulu, as well as smaller sites like Sony Crackle, VRV, and Crunchyroll.

 VPN Gate is also awful for torrenting — server owners can block P2P traffic, and in my testing, all of them did block me from torrenting.
 I tested 25+ servers and was never able to download torrents.
 There are much better torrenting VPNs out there, like ExpressVPN and Private Internet Access, which allow torrenting on all servers, work with all of the top torrent clients, and have fast downloading speeds.